course-dprep/Formula1-event-on-Airbnb-prices/README.md

 The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done:
 1. Download and prepare data
 2. Run some analysis
-3. Present results in a final pdf generated using LaTeX

 # Dependencies
 - R